 Sites to Visit

-Please note: For visitor and staff safety, whenever inclement weather (thunder and lightning) is present, Barrington Plantation will shelter visitors in place for 30 minutes.
+Please note: For visitor and staff safety, whenever inclement weather (thunder and lightning) is present, Barrington Plantation will close and remain closed for 30 minutes after the last episode of thunder or lightning.

 Independence Hall and Townsite

 With a guided tour of Independence Hall, visitors will learn about the beginnings of the Republic of Texas, the convention of the provisional government of 1836, and the Texas Declaration of Independence.
-Tours leave from the back doors inside of the Visitor Center and progress to a replica of Independence Hall on the old Washington Townsite.
+Tours leave from the Visitor Center and progress to a replica of Independence Hall on the old Washington Townsite.
 Tours last approximately 40 minutes and involve walking about 100 yards.
 Seating is available inside Independence Hall and the building is wheelchair accessible.
-Hand-held audio tour devices are also available.

 Independence Hall/Townsite Public Tour Times: